 - 2 cups of shelled, fresh sweet green peas or frozen, defrosted peas*

-- 3 tbsp extra virgin olive oil, plus more for brushing/drizzling
+- 3 tablespoon extra virgin olive oil, plus more for brushing/drizzling

 - Zest of 1 lemon

-- 2 tbsp freshly grated pecorino romano cheese* or to taste
+- 2 tablespoon freshly grated pecorino romano cheese* or to taste

 - Kosher salt and fresh cracked pepper

 - Prepare peas: Bring a large pot of water to a boil.
 You can remove peas from pod as this time.
 Fill a large bowl with ice and water.
 Add peas to boiling water and cook 60-90 seconds or until softened and they float to surface of water.
 Drain.
 Transfer to ice water bath to cool.
 When cool, drain and pat dry.
 IF USING FROZEN PEAS, SKIP THIS STEP.
 JUST MAKE SURE THEY ARE DEFROSTED.